jrothwell/VersionedCodable/README.md

 }
 ```

+## Testing

+**It is a very good idea to write acceptance tests that decode old versions of your types.** This will give you confidence that all your exisitng data still makes sense in your current data model, and that your migrations are doing the right thing.

+`VersionedCodable` provides the infrastructure to make these kinds of migrations easy, but you still need to think carefully about how you map fields between different versions of your types.
+Type safety isn't a substitute for testing.

+> [!TIP]
+> This kind of logic is a great candidate for test driven development, since you already know what a successful input and output looks like.

 ## Encoding and decoding
 `VersionedCodable` provides thin wrappers around Swift's default `encode(_:)` and `decode(_:from:)` functions for both the JSON and property list decoders.